shadow-light/sellingjesus.org/src/articles/freely-give-today.md

 Additionally, the first mission is a *prototypical* mission.
 What I mean is that it is designed to set the example for other missions.
 We should expect that where there is meaningful overlap with the concerns of subsequent disciples, this mission is particularly designed to establish the pattern for us to follow.
 When discussing evangelism, how often are we willing to go to this passage and glean all that it has for us?
 The notion of shaking the dust from our feet, the command to be wise as serpents and innocent as doves, the command not to fear man, etc.—these are all commands that pertain to the first mission, yet we recognize them as applying to all subsequent missions.
 This is because we correctly identify  the first mission as the prototypical mission.
 We acknowledge it as designed to set patterns for all subsequent missions.
 What distinguishes the command to “freely give” from any other aspect we would be willing to apply to evangelism and biblical teaching today?
 I would argue that nothing does.

 Perhaps one might argue that the surrounding commands like “raise the dead” only apply to the first mission; but I see this as no real rebuttal to the fact that the prototypical mission must set the pattern.
 The Lord is free to specify some things particular to the first mission, and some to all.
-The famous Anglican divine Jeremy Taylor wrote that to say “freely give” only applies to the first mission because the surrounding commands are temporal, is like saying that the Sabbath must still be on Saturday because the other nine commands surrounding the fourth are eternal.^[Taylor, Jeremy, Ductor Dubitantium, 541-542.]
+The famous Anglican divine Jeremy Taylor wrote that to say “freely give” only applies to the first mission because the surrounding commands are temporal, is like saying that the Sabbath must still be on Saturday because the other nine commands surrounding the fourth are eternal.[^1]

 ## Objection #3: “Freely give” only applies to missions to the lost, not teaching the saved